Bioconductor/bioconductor.org/content/help/workflows/annotation-data.markdown

   Ontology.
 [PFAM.db](http://www.bioconductor.org/packages/release/data/annotation/html/PFAM.db.html)
   for accessing data that pertains to different protein family identifiers and how they relate to each other.
-* Chip Annotation packages are for accessing only the data from one specific platform at a time.
+* Chip annotation packages are for accessing only the data from one specific platform at a time.
 These packages are named like this:
   "platformName".db.
 Where "platformName" is the name of the chip platform that these packages refer to.
 And example would be